 You are responsible for knowing and complying with the policy and procedures relating to academic honesty.
-To understand what constitutes dishonest work, as defined by the University, please carefully review the policy here: https://honesty.uga.edu/resources/documents/academic honesty_policy_2017.pdf
+To understand what constitutes dishonest work, as defined by the University, please carefully review the policy here:

 SYLLABUS POLICY

 I reserve the right to make changes to the syllabus if necessary.
 I will give you reasonable notice if something, such as a reading assignment, is to change.